 You'll pay the excess every time you claim, so it's vital to ensure it's affordable.
 A higher excess can mean you only use your health insurance for more serious illnesses while using the NHS for minor ailments or injuries.

 A 6-week wait clause says that your health insurance will only pay for your care if you wait longer than six weeks on the NHS.
-This can be ideal in some circumstances.
+This works well in some circumstances.
 For example, say your GP has exhausted all other options to treat arthritis in your hip and recommends a hip replacement.
 You discover that the average wait at your local hospital is over two years, so you can go to your health insurer to claim.

 However, if you fall and break your hip, you'll likely be taken straight to the hospital in an ambulance, which means you've waited less than six weeks and won't be able to have any follow-up surgery privately.